- Cats have received somewhat of a bad name in many cultures and that is especially true for black or dark furred cats.

-Brown cats come in all kinds of earthy shades.
+All brown cats come in all kinds of earthy shades.
 The color is expressed from a genetic mutation of single recessive color genes, sometimes thought to be diluted black.
 Although the Havana Brown cat is the only truly, completely chocolate color cat, there are several other cats that are predominantly brown.
-Most “brown” cats have tabby marking, stripe, and point patterns in their coats, while cats with solid colors are typically black or white.
+Most “brown” cats have tabby markings, stripe, and point patterns in their coats, while cats with solid colors are typically black or white.
 With their color comes popular names, some of which are unique for their coat.
-Here are 8 brown cat breeds and brown cat names that exist.
+Here are 8 all brown cat breeds and brown cat names that exist.

 #1.
 Havana Brown